 So, you are thinking about growing plants from seeds - Welcome :) Please take time and read through this page Growing from seeds is a lot of fun!

 There is no need to feel intimidated about growing plants from seeds.
-If you are a beginner, just start with species from the ‘easy plants to grow from seeds’ list.
-Another easy way to go is to sow anything as if in need of a cold-moist period (that is sow in late fall/early winter).
+If you are a beginner, just start with a few species from the ‘easy plants to grow from seeds’ list.
+Another easy way to go is to sow anything as if in need of a cold-moist period (meaning, sow in late fall/early winter).
+After undergoing the necessary cold/warm cycles most seeds will germinate.

 Updates on the germination requirements of various species are made on the Seeds Shop on a constant base; in our blog we often write about various germination trials.
 We cannot possible try all species, but we always rely on info available mostly through research articles on seed dormancy & germination.